meghaniankov/CV/README.md

 ## Hobbies

-- Volunteering: On the weekends I run production for an organization (lights, sound, videos, etc.)
+- Volunteering: On the weekends I run production for a non-profit organisation (lights, sound, videos, etc.)
 - Cooking & Baking: I make a mean white chocolate caramel fudge brownie.
 - Podcasts: Stuff You Should Know, Hidden Brain, CodeNewbie, Freakonomics & more